WojciechNagorski/WojciechNagorski.github.io/content/about.md

 My name is **Wojciech Nagórski**

-I'm a Senior Software developer & Team Leader & Presales at [Solwit S. A.](https://www.solwit.com)
+I'm a Senior Software Developer & Team Leader & Presales at [Solwit S. A.](https://www.solwit.com)

 I'm a contributor in open source projects: